 Although SADPA may potentially cover a wide-range of aid schemes, its financial constraints and division of labor with other aid-related line ministries and provinces have substantially limited the scope of operations for SADPA; SADPA would be obliged to specialize as a body for grants and technical co-operation (Besharati 2013, 54).
 In South Africa, with its decentralized administrative structure, at least four departments, including the Department of International Relations and Cooperation, National Treasury, Trade and Industry and Presidency, play significant roles in aid.
-Other departments, including justice, defence (PKO), police, education (scholarship program), energy, agriculture, public entities, as well schemes, even after the establishment of SADPA.
+Other departments, including justice, defence (PKO), police, education (scholarship program), energy, agriculture, public entities, as well

-&lt;sup>25 It is said that most of the provinces in South Africa are involved in international aid activities (Interview with DIRCO).
-For instance, Development Bank of Southern Africa (DBSA) would continue to offer the largest loan as science and technology, are not negligible players in South African aid.
+&lt;sup>25 It is said that most of the provinces in South Africa are involved in international aid activities as science and technology, are not negligible players in South African aid.
 Even most of provinces have their own incentives to engage in international operations, which are funded by donors (Besharati 2013, 31, 45, 7).